Wedding Photography Styles Explained: How To Pick the Best Style for Your Wedding

 Light and Airy

 Light and airy photos are bright photos that have more of an ethereal feel to them.
-Also romantic, but in a formal, Bridgerton kind of way.
+Also romantic, but in a pastel kind of way.

 How Technical and Editing Styles Work Together

-By that, I mean a lot of candid wedding photographers will edit dark and moody, a lot of traditional photos are edited with true-to-life colors, and editorial photos are usually light and airy to recreate the look of film.
+Some candid wedding photographers will edit dark and moody to emphasize emotions, traditional photos tend to be edited with true-to-life colors, and editorial photos are usually light and airy to recreate the look of film photography.

-But wedding photography styles aren’t limited to those combinations.
+But wedding photography styles aren’t limited to these combinations.

-You’ll find a lot of photographers who mix-and-match technical and editing styles to create a signature look.
-Personally, I consider myself a candid wedding photographer who edits true to life.
+You’ll find most photographers mix and match technical and editing styles to create a signature look.
+For instance, I consider myself a candid wedding photographer who edits true to life.

-That’s why it’s important to figure out which technical and editing style you like best—that’s how you’ll find your perfect wedding photography style.
+That’s why it’s important to figure out which technical and editing style you prefer—that’s how you’ll discover your ideal wedding photography style.

 What style of photography is best for a wedding?

-Case in point: If you are getting married at a dark concert venue with a bunch of dramatic lighting, light and airy photos won’t have the same effect.
-You can still hire a light and airy photographer, but the photos may not look the same as someone who gets married in a room with floor-to-ceiling windows.
+Case in point: if you are getting married at a dark concert venue with dramatic lighting, you probably won’t want to hire a light and airy photographer.
+They could still capture beautiful images, but the photos might look different compared to a wedding in a room with floor-to-ceiling windows.